JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 ### Why vectorized code is not as fast as it could be

-There is a tension between two general principles in computing: on the one hand, re-using highly optimized code is often good for performance; on the other other hand, optimized code that is specialized for your problem can usually beat general-purpose functions.
+There is a tension between two general principles in computing: on the one hand, *re-using* highly optimized code is good for performance; on the other other hand, optimized code that is *specialized* for your problem can usually beat general-purpose functions.
 This is illustrated nicely by the traditional vectorized version of our code above: